nano1111111/Solidify_SlimeVR/README.md

 ---
 - **Step 3**
 Do the same for the IMU you bought.
-Place it as desired on the breadboard, but ensure the header pins are on the side opposite the main components.
+Place it as desired on the breadboard, but ensure the header pins are on the side opposite of the main components.

 ---
 - **Step 4**